joel-tuberosa/psgfinder/README.md

 ### Installing
 1. Install prerequisites.
 PAML's yn00 executable must be in a directory known by the PATH enviromnent variable.
-You can test whether Numpy and python-fisher are correctly installed by importing them in Python.
+You can test whether Numpy and python-fisher are correctly installed by importing them in Python;
  2. Execute the setup.py script:
   ```
    python setup.py install